 Preparing for a Radical Cystectomy

 Once your surgery date has been scheduled, you’ll receive Your Guide to Radical Cystectomy: Preparing for and Recovering from Surgery.
 This booklet provides checklists for tracking each step you need to take before and after surgery, details about what to expect throughout each stage of the process, and instructions on what to do, what to bring and where to go on the day of surgery.
-At Johns Hopkins, we have developed an enhanced recovery after surgery critical care pathway to improve outcomes of our bladder cancer patients undergoing radical cystectomy.
+At Johns Hopkins, we have developed an enhanced recovery after surgery critical care pathway (ERAS) which has been shown to decrease the length of stay in the hospital and improve outcomes of bladder cancer patients undergoing radical cystectomy.

 Prior to Surgery

 In the weeks leading up to surgery, you will be directed to watch videos and review patient education materials.
-You’ll get bloodwork and other tests if necessary, prepare medical records and medication lists, gather bowel and skin prep supplies, and meet with anesthesiologists and nurses.
-The most important visit that each patient will have is with Joanne Walker, our ostomy nurse, about how to improve your quality of life with a urostomy.
+You’ll get bloodwork and other tests as necessary, prepare medical records and medication lists, gather bowel and skin prep supplies, and meet with your care team, which includes your surgeon and specially trained ostomy nurses who guide each patient about how to live with and improve your quality of life with a urostomy.

 Surgery and Hospital Stay